vietlq/configs/neovim/README.md

 - Node.js (for some LSP servers)
 - Python 3.8+ (for Python development)
 - Rust toolchain (for Rust development)
+- Nerd Font installed and configured in terminal

 ## License